braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 {% endraw %}

-{% alert important %} You will need a Custom Event Property. {% endalert %}
+{% alert important %} You will need a custom event property. {% endalert %}

 ## In-App Message to Send X Days Before Users' Membership Ends

-**Goal:** Nudge your users to renew or upgrade their membership before it expires using an in-app message.
+This use case captures your membership expiry date, calculates how long until it expires, and displays different messages based on how long until your membership expires.

 {% raw %}